Pembina Gorge

 Plains Art Museum

 Accredited fine art museum in the heart of historic downtown Fargo.
-Includes the Blue Goose Cafe, The Store, exhibitions, performances, special events, tours, classes.
+The museum includes the The Store, exhibitions, gardens and outdoor art, performances, special events, tours, and classes.

 North Dakota Museum of Art